waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 ### Attach DVL-A50 to BlueROV2

+!!! note
+	The following images show the old version of the DVL-A50 with steel housing.
+The new housing has the same dimensions as the old.

 Attach the DVL-A50 to the BlueROV2 using the 2 x M5x16 screws provided with the DVL-A50 BlueROV2 Integration Kit through the two holes you've made previously.

 ![dvl-attached-to-bluerov2](../img/dvl_attached_to_bluerov2.png)